 How to take care of skin during menopause

-• Wear sunscreen to protect your skin.
-Use a broad-spectrum sunscreen with SPF 30 or higher, that’s effective against both UVA (ultraviolet A) and UVB (ultraviolet B) rays, the solar wavelengths that can damage skin.
-Also, don’t forget to reapply every couple of hours and cover often-forgotten spots like the back of your hands, the tops of your feet, and your ears.
+While there’s nothing you can do to stop the aging process and menopause, there are ways to help lessen the effects of these natural skin changes and create healthier-looking skin.- Wear sunscreen to protect your skin.
+Use a broad-spectrum sunscreen with SPF 30 or higher, that protects against both UVA (ultraviolet A) and UVB (ultraviolet B) rays.
+These are the sun's wavelengths that can damage skin.
+Don’t forget to reapply every few hours and apply to often-forgotten spots like the back of your hands, the tops of your feet, and your ears.

-• Stay well-hydrated to maintain skin moisture and elasticity.
+- Stay well-hydrated to maintain skin moisture and elasticity.
 Drink throughout the day when you feel thirsty and focus mostly on water.
 Carrying a water bottle around is a great way to do this.

 How to love your skin

-• Try on a new look.
+- Try on a new look.
 Instead of focusing on your face, have fun with changing how you express yourself.
 Try a new hair cut or color, wear new clothes, add some accessories, anything to give your look a boost!

-• Go inward to shine.
+- Go inward to shine.
 Put your energy towards improving your physical and emotional health.
 When you feel better on the inside, the outside can feel better too.